Sohom-Sarkar/Robosoc-Summer-Bootcamp-25/README.md

-# 🤖 Robotics Summer Bootcamp @ IIT Jodhpur
+# 🤖 Robotics Summer Bootcamp

-Welcome to the official repository for the **Robotics Summer Bootcamp** organized by the Robotics Club, IIT Jodhpur! 🎉
+Welcome to the official repository for the **Robotics Summer Bootcamp** organized by the Robotics Club! 🎉
 This bootcamp is designed to introduce you to the foundational concepts and exciting applications in robotics — ranging from basic Python skills to full 3D quadcopter simulations and control systems.

 This repo will contain: